Find Affordable College Courses

 $15,960 Average Tuition & Fees

-You’ll be in good company if you decide to attend Rogers State University.
-It ranked #5 on our 2023 Best Value Radio, TV & Digital Communication Schools in the Southwest Region list.
-Located in the town of Claremore, RSU is a public college with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Rogers State University.
+The school came in at #5 on this year’s Best Value Radio, TV & Digital Communication Schools in the Southwest Region list.
+Located in the town of Claremore, RSU is a public school with a small student population.

-RSU undergraduate students pay an average of $15,960 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at RSU are $15,960 per year.
 While working on their degree, digital communication majors at RSU accumulate an average of around $24,997 in student debt.

 #6